 Skip to main content

 With global partners and a local understanding of the Caribbean’s culture, crime and political nature, Security Centres International (SCI) is ideally poised to help promote public safety across the region.
 Numerous innovative projects involving SCI and Hitachi Visualization are underway in the Cayman Islands, Bahamas, and Antigua and Barbuda.
-Addressing a wide range of safety and security concerns, these initiatives provide realtime visibility, greater situational awareness and faster response for municipal and national agencies.
+Addressing a wide range of urban safety and security concerns, these initiatives provide realtime visibility, greater situational awareness and faster response for municipal and national agencies.

 The more our jurisdictions come together and share information [with Hitachi Visualization], the faster and more effective law enforcement entities can be.
 We’re talking about a collective intelligence.